saitovmarat/BridgeVision/README.md

-# 🌉 BridgeVision — Bridge Detection System for Video
+# 🌉 bridge-detector-client — Bridge Detection System for Video

-**BridgeVision** is a C++/Qt application designed for real-time visualization of bridge detection in video streams.
+**bridge-detector-client** is a C++/Qt application designed for real-time visualization of bridge detection in video streams.
 It seamlessly integrates with a dedicated detection backend to display results with bounding boxes overlaid on the original footage.

 ### 🚀 Key Features
 - Load video files (e.g., MP4, AVI)